-For purposes of determining total deposits in Alabama, all members of an affiliated group, as defined by Section 40-14A-22(f)(1)a., must aggregate their deposits.
+For purposes of determining total deposits in Alabama, all members of an affiliated group, as defined by Section 40-14A-22(f)(1)a, must aggregate their deposits.
 The maximum tax for all taxpayers except financial institution groups, insurance companies, nonprofit corporations organized solely to hold title to property and pay related expenses, and electing family limited liability entities is \$15,000.
 The maximum tax for financial institution groups and insurance companies is \$3 million.
 The maximum tax for nonprofit corporations organized solely to hold title to property and pay related expenses is \$100.
 The maximum tax for electing family limited liability entities, as defined in Section 40-14A-1(h), is \$500.

 By the Department of Revenue.
-The tax return is due two and one-half months following the beginning of a corporation's tax year and three and one-half months after the beginning of a limited liability entity's tax year.
+The tax return is due two and one-half months following the beginning of a corporation's, or limited liability entities', tax year.
+The tax return is due three and a half months after the beginning of a financial institution group's tax year.